 Loneliness in Recovery

-As you embark on your journey to sobriety, you may have to cut ties with certain people: those who still use drugs or abuse alcohol, friends who don’t understand your new lifestyle, family who isn’t supportive of your recovery.
+As you embark on your journey to sobriety, you may have to cut ties with certain people: those who still use drugs or abuse alcohol, friends who don’t understand your new lifestyle, and family who isn’t supportive of your recovery.
 It can feel lonely at times.
 Loneliness can be dangerous, as it can leave you feeling isolated, overwhelmed, or even hopeless.
 Over time, these feelings can stifle your progress and put your sobriety at risk.

 Side Effects of Loneliness